illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-04/Readme.md

   * In charge of making sure that tasks are assigned, artifacts are being delivered, and project boards are updated accordingly.
   * Project manager must actively manage the project, you are not the passive receiver of information the night before
   * Must clearly document the state of the project at the start of the sprint so all of the work can be contrasted at the end
-  * Project Manager must make close recordings of what has changed from sprint to sprint
+  * Project Manager must make close notes of what has changed from sprint to sprint
   * Project Manager must also describe the task estimation process and describe what was completed and/or not completed
   * Must manage the team members and facilitate communication and individual progress outside of class times
 * Developer 1 , 2, and 3